William Kapell discography: Recordings

 A nine CD survey, The William Kapell Edition, released by RCA Victor in 1998 contains all of the pianist's authorized recordings with that label, several previously unreleased tracks, and an interview.
 The set sold well internationally and sparked a revival of interest in Kapell's artistry.

-In 1999 Philips Classics included Kapell's studio performances of Prokofiev and Rachmaninov with Dorati in Dallas, and Steinberg and Reiner in Philadelphia along with the solo studio performances of works by Albeniz, Bach, Chopin and Liszt as part of their 200-CD Great Pianists of the 20th Century set.
+In 1999 Philips Classics included Kapell's studio performances of Prokofiev and Rachmaninov with Antal Doráti in Dallas, and William Steinberg and Fritz Reiner in Philadelphia along with the solo studio performances of works by Albéniz, Bach, Chopin and Liszt as part of their 200-CD Great Pianists of the 20th Century set.

 In addition, recordings taken from radio broadcasts of live performances have been issued on several labels, including Kapell ReDiscovered, which documents his final appearances.

 Discography

-The listing below contains only Compact Disc releases and does not contain 78rpm, LP, Cassette, or 8-track tape releases.
+The listing below contains only compact disc releases and does not contain 78rpm, LP, cassette, or 8-track cartridge releases.